 YOUR MICROBES AND YOUR HEALTH

-Each of us lives in association with vast numbers of microbes that colonize our bodies and influence our long-term health.
 Many trillions of microbes—too small to be seen by the naked eye--live in our guts and elsewhere on our bodies.
 These microbes contribute to health by helping with digestion, guiding growth of our immune systems, and shouldering out invading pathogens.
-Humans individuals differ greatly in the composition of their microbiota, and evidence suggests that distinctive populations in each of us influence our health in unique ways.
-For example, clearing out the gut through use of antibiotics can lead to new colonization with the pathogen Clostridium difficile.
-This can be treated with transplantation of stool from a healthy donor.
-The human microbiota has been reported to influence risk of heart disease, cancer, autism, obesity, inflammatory bowel diseases, and many others.
+People differ greatly in the composition of their microbiota, influencing us each in unique ways.
+The human microbiota has been reported to influence risk of heart disease, cancer, autism, obesity, inflammatory bowel diseases, and many other disorders.

 © The Trustees of the University of Pennsylvania | Site best viewed in a supported browser. | Site Design: PMACS Web Team.